tanakamasayuki/EspNowBus/README.md

 - Queue is a FreeRTOS Queue holding metadata (pointer+length+dest type) to pre-allocated fixed-size buffers; begin fails if the pool cannot be allocated.
 - Memory estimate: roughly `maxPayloadBytes * maxQueueLength` plus metadata (e.g., 1470B×16 ≈ 24KB).
 - For constrained RAM or legacy compatibility, lower `maxPayloadBytes` (e.g., 250) and tune `maxQueueLength`.

+### Retries and duplicate handling
+- Send task keeps a single in-flight slot with a "sending" flag.
+On ESP-NOW send-complete callback, it clears the flag and emits `onSendResult`.
+- If the flag stays set longer than `txTimeoutMs`, treat as timeout and retry (or fail) using the same message ID/sequence; `retryDelayMs` defaults to 0 (immediate retry).
+- Retries set a retry flag; receivers drop duplicate `msgId/seq` per peer and may optionally surface "wasRetry" metadata in callbacks.
+ - Send-complete CB should not touch shared state directly; notify the send task via FreeRTOS task notification (`xTaskNotifyFromISR`) and let the send task clear the flag and dispatch `onSendResult`.

 ## Callbacks
 - `onReceive(cb)`: called for accepted unicast and authenticated broadcast packets.